movementlabsxyz/MIP/MIP/mip-54/README.md

 In order to facilitate the development of L2 systems, it is important to have a clear and consistent way to propose and review models for these systems.
 This MIP aims to provide a set of conventions for proposing progressive L2 models that will help to ensure that proposals are clear, consistent, and easy to review.

 ## Specification
-Progress L2 models should adhere to conventions of the following forms:
+Progressive L2 models should adhere to conventions of the following forms:

 - **naming**: apply a standard naming format.
 - **acknowledgement of standards**: acknowledge the conventions of this MIP.